2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $99,991

-The project addresses underserved specialty crop and dairy producers who have been consistently underserved by Federal Crop Insurance due in large part to the lack of policies available.
+The project addressed underserved specialty crop and dairy producers who have been consistently underserved by Federal Crop Insurance due in large part to the lack of policies available.
 The project identified 7 key agricultural organizations representing producers who fall in this underserved category and have a proven track record of working with UMass Extension on a variety of agricultural topics.
-The organizations will work cooperatively with UMass Extension to provide an initial overview of Federal Crop Insurance as well as other available USDA disaster assistance programs to assist their members.
+The organizations worked cooperatively with UMass Extension to provide their members with an overview of Federal Crop Insurance as well as other available USDA disaster assistance programs to assist their members.

-We expect to reach over 2,000 producers with this initial overview.
-The next step will involve individual or small group meetings to explore options for specialty crop and dairy producers.
-These producers will then have the opportunity to receive a more detailed explanation of available programs in a confidential setting.
-We anticipate reaching 250 – 300 producers in these individual or small group settings.
-The goal at the end of these sessions is for all producers to have a thorough understanding of programs available to their farming operations and decide which USDA programs, if any, can assist them in managing weather- related risks on their farming operations.
+We reached over 3,500 producers with this initial overview.
+The next step involved individual or small group meetings to explore options for specialty crop and dairy producers.
+These producers had the opportunity to receive a more detailed explanation of available programs in a confidential setting.
+We reached 264 producers in these individual or small group settings.
+The goal at the end of these sessions was for these producers to have a thorough understanding of programs available to their farming operations and decide which USDA programs, if any, can assist them in managing weather-related risks on their farming operations.
+We believe we exceeded our goals!

 10. 2020-2022 Crop Insurance and Risk Management Education for New Hampshire Farmers